What is a Project Portfolio Manager?

 Portfolio decisions create conflict because resources are limited.
 Strong project portfolio manager skills include negotiation, conflict handling, facilitation, and change leadership.
 The role must challenge assumptions without damaging trust, and must support difficult decisions without becoming politically isolated.

-FAQ About Project Portfolio Managers
+FAQs About Project Portfolio Managers

 What Is a Project Portfolio Manager?